C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 the include is useful, copy it to /usr/local/include

-itself, expands to int main(int argc, char **argv, char** env)
+itself, expands to int main(int argc, char **argv, char** env).
+Using main

 file.